Get help today 888-341-7785 or sign up for 24/7 text support.

 Specialized rehab facilities focus on specific sub-populations.
 Programs may be:

 Identifying resources to stop smoking can be a challenge.
-Although keep in mind that for every day you remain nicotine-free – you do save considerable money just on the purchase of cigarettes.
+Although, every day you remain nicotine-free – you do save considerable money just on the purchase of cigarettes.

 A few of the ways in which you can pay for tobacco addiction treatment include:

-• Check policy terms, deductions, exclusions and reimbursement terms prior to entering treatment.
-An excellent resource to check whether nicotine addiction treatment services are covered under the Affordable Care Act and your specific insurance is the American Lung Association.
+- Health Insurance.
+While health insurance may cover much of your costs, it is important to review your policy closely to be aware of out-of-pocket costs that may be incurred for certain medications and behavioral interventions.
+Be sure to check policy terms, deductions, exclusions and reimbursement terms prior to entering treatment.
+A helpful resource to check whether nicotine addiction treatment services are covered under the Affordable Care Act and your specific insurance is the American Lung Association.

 What Happens After Tobacco Cessation Rehab?